Lace Bugs: What Are They And How To Get Rid Of Them

 Keep A Strong Cadre Of Friendly Fauna

-Take great care when using broad-spectrum insecticides as these products will kill off your friendly fauna.
-If you kill lace bug predators, you will soon find yourself dealing with a spider mite infestation.
+Take great care when using broad-spectrum insecticides, as these products will kill off your friendly fauna.
+For example, if you kill lace bug predators, you will soon be dealing with a spider mite infestation.

-Keeping a healthy population of natural predators in the landscape plays an important part in the long-term pest control of many different, undesirable insects.
+Keeping a healthy population of natural predators in the landscape is important in the long-term pest control of many different undesirable insects.

-If you find that natural predators cannot keep up with the lace bug infestation, use only a non-persistent, contact insecticide treatment.
+If natural predators cannot keep up with the lace bug infestation, use only a non-persistent, contact insecticide treatment.

-Apply these types of products directly and carefully to the lace bug infestation.
-Their short-term actions will carry effect on your beneficial fauna.
+Apply these types of products directly and carefully to the heavy infestation of lace bugs.
+Then, their short-term actions will have an effect on your beneficial fauna.

 Some of the best products to use include: